Computational Paths -- An approach in the $LND_{EQ}-TRS_{2}$ system: Computational paths

 \begin{example} \normalfont Consider a path $a =_{t} b : A$.
 Applying the symmetry, one ends up with $b =_{\sigma(t)} a : A$.
 One can take those two paths and apply the transitivity, ending up with $a =_{\tau(t,\sigma(t))} a$.
 Since the path $\tau$ is the inverse of the $\sigma(\tau)$, the composition of those two paths should be equivalent to the reflexive path.
 Thus, $\tau(t,\sigma(t))$ should be reduced to $\rho$. \end{example}

-As one could see in the aforementioned examples, different paths should be considered equal if one is just a redundant form of the other.
-The examples that we have just seen are just straightforward and simple cases.
+The example is a simple and straightforward case and shows that different paths should be considered equal if one is just a redundant form of the other.
 Since the equality theory has a total of 7 axioms, the possibility of combinations that could generate redundancies are high.
-Fortunately, all possible redundancies were thoroughly mapped by \citet{Anjo1}.
-In that work, a system that establishes all redundancies and creates rules that solve them was proposed.
-This system, known as $LND_{EQ}-TRS$, maps a total of $39$ rules that solve redundancies.
+Fortunately, all possible redundancies have been thoroughly mapped out by \cite{Anjo1} and \cite{Ruy1}.
+There they established a system known as $LND_{EQ}-TRS$, which establishes all redundancies and creates rules that resolve them, totaling $39$ rules.
+All this $39$ rules are arranged in the appendix.